vacuousgrimoire/vacuousgrimoire.github.io/docs/house-rules/retroclones/classes/Mystic.md

+---
+description: Mystics are adventurers who, by innate gift or careful study, have gained the ability to cast a selection of spells: as they advance in level, they gain further access to more powerful magic.
+---

 # Mystic

-Mystics are adventurers who, by innate gift or careful study, have gained the ability to cast spells: they are able to cast a larger number of increasingly powerful spells as they advance in level.
+Mystics are adventurers who, by innate gift or careful study, have gained the ability to cast a selection of spells: as they advance in level, they gain further access to more powerful magic.

 # Requirements
 None.